Charles Collett: 4-cylinder engines

 By the time Churchward retired, his 4-cylinder Star class locomotives were becoming inadequate for the increasing loads and speeds expected of express passenger trains.
 To solve this, Churchward had proposed fitting a No 7 boiler (designed for the 4700 class 2-8-0 express freight engines) onto a Star.
 This was not possible, because the weight would be too great for the track.
 Instead, Collett enlarged the Star design, leaving the wheels the same but with bigger cylinders and a new standard boiler that would not exceed the 19 1/2 ton permitted axle load.
 He also fitted a more comfortable cab.
 The result was christened the Castle class, and the first engine, No 4073 Caerphilly Castle, was soon proudly paraded at the British Empire Exhibition, (placed close to the larger LNER Flying Scotsman) with the claim that it was 'Britain's most powerful passenger locomotive'.

 One result of this provocative claim was an agreed exchange of locomotives between the companies.
 Castle class No 4079 Pendennis Castle went to the LNER in exchange for A1 class No 4474 Victor Wild.
 Both engines acquitted themselves well, but the performance of the smaller Castle led Gresley to investigate the cause and redesign the A1's valves, as well as give them a higher boiler pressure.

 As well as rebuilding several Star class locomotives into Castles, Collett shocked some people by rebuilding the GWR's flagship 4-6-2 locomotive No 111 The Great Bear into a 4-6-0 Castle.
-This at least had the effect of drawing the attention of General Manager Sir Felix Pole to the restrictive permitted axle loads which had constrained the usefulness of this prestige symbol.
+This at least drew the attention of General Manager Sir Felix Pole to the restrictive permitted axle loads, which had constrained the usefulness of this prestige symbol.
 When larger locomotives were needed, Sir Felix instructed the Civil Engineer to ensure that the main lines (Paddington–Plymouth, via Westbury or Bristol, and Paddington–Wolverhampton via Bicester) could carry a 22 1/2 ton axle load.
 This was quickly done, since work was already underway to meet this standard.